SvenJedeck/Dependency-Injection-with-VB.NET-Tutorial/README.md

 The wiki is bilingual; once in English, once in German.

 ### Inspired
-Strongly inspired by [Obelink 's](https://github.com/obelink) clear and well - constructed [Repository Part01](https://github.com/obelink/DependencyInjectionVBPart01) on Dependency Injection
+Strongly inspired by [Obelink's](https://github.com/obelink) clear and well - constructed [Repository Part01](https://github.com/obelink/DependencyInjectionVBPart01) on Dependency Injection.
+Part Two about Inversion of control (IoC) will be done (if it will) in a seperate project.